 Over the Wall

-Over the Wall offers free therapeutic recreational activity camps for children and young people aged 8-17 years with a wide range of life limiting illnesses and conditions.
+Over the Wall offers free therapeutic recreational activity camps for children and young people with a wide range of life limited illnesses and conditions.

 The camps aim to build self confidence, self esteem and resilience through popular activities such as abseiling, canoeing, archery, swimming, drama, music and arts and crafts.